CreativeRusBear/ping-pong/README.md

 You can find the Ping-Pong documentation [on the website](https://creativerusbear.github.io/ping-pong/docs/).

+## Changelog

+Detailed changes for each release are documented in the [release notes](CHANGELOG.md).

+## Contributing

+I'm thanks all the people, that who contributed or who want to contribute to "Ping-Pong" project.

+If you want to contribute, make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.

 ## License

 **Ping-Pong** is open-sourced software licensed under the MIT License (MIT).
 Please see [License File](LICENSE) for more information